johnae/spook/README.md

 ## Notifications

-Notifications are very simple right now.
 The basics would be to create a file called .spook-notifier in your application directory.
 It should be written in moonscript and is expected to return a function taking one argument - the exit status.
 Something like this:

 ```moonscript
 (status) ->